-- (a) Represents costs directly associated with acquiring properties that are expensed pursuant to GAAP such as transfer taxes, brokerage fees and legal expenses. - (b) Represents extinguishment of debt costs. - (c) Includes redevelopment project costs expensed pursuant to GAAP such as certain demolition and lease termination costs. - (d) Costs associated with hiring a new Chief Operating Officer and estimated expenses related to termination of prior Chief Operating Officer. - (e) The weighted average number of diluted common shares used to compute FFO and Operating FFO applicable to diluted common shares includes OP Units and unvested restricted shares that are excluded from the computation of diluted EPS.
+- (a) Represents extinguishment of debt costs. - (b) Represents costs directly associated with acquiring properties that are expensed pursuant to GAAP such as transfer taxes, brokerage fees and legal expenses. - (c) Includes redevelopment project costs expensed pursuant to GAAP such as certain demolition and lease termination costs. - (d) Costs associated with hiring a new Chief Operating Officer and estimated expenses related to termination of prior Chief Operating Officer. - (e) The weighted average number of diluted common shares used to compute FFO and Operating FFO applicable to diluted common shares includes OP Units, unvested restricted units and unvested restricted shares that are excluded from the computation of diluted EPS.